nodejs/node/doc/api/process.md

 It is very unlikely (not impossible) that this object will be garbage collected, but if it is not, `dispose` will be called when `process.exit` is called.

-Again, everything we talk about GC are assumptions that may change in the future, so be careful and avoid relying on this feature for the disposal of critical resources.
+Be careful and avoid relying on this feature for the disposal of critical resources, as it is not guaranteed that the callback will be called under all circumstances.

 ## `process.finalization.registerBeforeExit(ref, callback)`